-Besides lighting up a room, some light switches incorporate special features, like motion detectors, to make moving around in your home safer and more convenient.
-This buying guide will help you understand the types of light switches and dimmers available so you can feel confident you’re selecting the right electrical switch types for any room in your home.
+Besides lighting up a room, some light switches incorporate special features, such as light motion detectors to make moving around in your home safer and more convenient.
+This buying guide explains the types of light switches and dimmers available so you can purchase the right electrical switch type for any room in your home.

 Tip: Before you replace or install a light switch, it’s important to make sure the new switch matches the amperage rating and voltage of where it’s being installed.
 15 amp switches should be connected to a 14-gauge wire, which is found in most homes.
 For commercial or industrial switches, 20 amp switches should be connected to a 12-gauge wire.